karatelabs/karate/README.md

 challenge is that the HTTP port may be determined at run-time.
 So how can you get this value injected into the Karate configuration ?

-It so happens that the [`karate`](#the-karate-object) object has an accessor called `properties` (of type array) which can read a Java system-property.
-Since the `karate` object is available for you to use within [`karate-config.js`](#configuration), it is a simple and effective way for other processes within the same JVM to pass configuration values into Karate at run-time.
+It so happens that the [`karate`](#the-karate-object) object has a field called `properties` which can read a Java system-property by name: `properties[key]`.
+Since the `karate` object is injected within [`karate-config.js`](#configuration) on start-up, it is a simple and effective way for other processes within the same JVM to pass configuration values into Karate at run-time.

 You can look at the [Wiremock](http://wiremock.org) based unit-test code of Karate to see how this can be done.
 * [HelloWorldTest.java](karate-core/src/test/java/com/intuit/karate/wiremock/HelloWorldTest.java) - see line #30